-- Place all ingredients except for the cream into a bowl and whisk until smooth.
+- Place all ingredients except for the cream into a bowl and whisk with an electric mixer until smooth.

 - In a separate bowl, whip the cream until nice and thick.

-- Fold the cream into the pumpkin mix.
+- Fold the whipped cream into the pumpkin mix.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.

 So easy and it tastes great!
 My husband makes a similar dessert with store bought sugar free whipped cream and a scoop of peanut butter and this is a great alternative for the holidays.

 This tastes just like pumpkin pie which I love I will defintely make this again.
 Thank you for coming up with the recipe.